How to Track and Segment Fish without Human Annotations: A Self-Supervised Deep Learning Approach: Introduction

 Our approach aims to develop an unsupervised method for fish tracking and segmentation without the need for human annotations, by leveraging spatial and temporal variations in video data using known techniques of background subtraction and optical flow, as shown in \cref{fig:10}.
 Specifically, we propose to generate pseudo labels based on unlabelled video data.
 The use of pseudo labels can benefit various learning-based algorithms since it can significantly reduce the labelling cost.
-The key to the proposed method is to leverage the intrinsic temporal consistency between consecutive frames to improve the generated labels by refining them with a self-supervised model.
-We propose to train a \ac{DNN} to segment individual fish based on the generated pseudo-labels.
+The key to the proposed method is to take advantage of the intrinsic temporal consistency between consecutive frames to improve the generated labels by refining them with a self-supervised model.
+We propose training a \ac{DNN} to segment individual fish based on the generated pseudo-labels.
 As long as the pseudo-labels are generated in a way that they have similar structure and appearance to real ones, the model can learn to understand the underlying structure from the pseudo-labels.
 In general, the more realistic the pseudo-labels, the better the segmentation accuracy.
-We include a short video of our model's prediction at \href{https://youtu.be/Z5G7YBoL3eM}{https://youtu.be/Z5G7YBoL3eM} and \href{https://youtu.be/8LOKsVSiY9U}{https://youtu.be/8LOKsVSiY9U}.
+We include a short video of our model prediction in \href{https://youtu.be/Z5G7YBoL3eM}{https://youtu.be/Z5G7YBoL3eM} and \href{https://youtu.be/8LOKsVSiY9U}{https://youtu.be/8LOKsVSiY9U}.

 The main contributions of this paper are listed as follows: \begin{itemize} \item Propose to use pixel-level pseudo labels generated by an optical-flow model and background subtraction to learn the segmentation and tracking of individual fish automatically without manual interaction. \item Demonstrate that using self-supervised refinement, we can further improve the accuracy of the pseudo labels for fish tracking and segmentation. \item Evaluate our method on three public datasets with different image quality. \item Discuss the limitations of the current model and our future research directions. \end{itemize}